2 Bedroom Home in Flagstaff - $335,000

 Location, location, location!!!
 This charming 1930s home is in a prime location ON San Francisco St., across from dining, near downtown Flagstaff and very near NAU.
 Zoned Community Commercial, this property has incredible potential.
-It is a major fixer, is being sold AS-IS, price reflects condition.
+It is a major fixer, is being sold AS-IS and price reflects condition.
 Cash only due to condition.
+Motivated seller!

 2 Bedroom Home in Flagstaff - $335,000